 To access some of these databases from home, you will be prompted for your library barcode number.
 Don’t have a library card?
 It’s easy (and free) to get one!

-Provides detailed, current directory information on more than 12 million U.S. Businesses, 102 million U.S. residents, and 683,000 U.S. healthcare providers.
-RefUSA can be used for competitive intelligence, marketing information, as well as tracking and monitoring neighborhoods for potential trends in consumer purchase patterns.
+Provides detailed, current directory information on more than 79 million U.S. businesses and 274 million U.S. consumers.
+Data Axle can be used for competitive intelligence, marketing information, as well as tracking and monitoring neighborhoods for potential trends in consumer purchase patterns.

 The Small Business Reference Center is a comprehensive resource for small business owners and those interested in starting a business.
 Access full-text periodicals and reports, sample business plans, U.S. tax forms, video tutorials, and reference books.
 It supports small business owners in all areas from planning, financing, and managing a business to exit strategies.

 The Hackettstown BID is a non-profit organization that promotes Hackettstown as a desirable location to visit and invest.
 The BID endeavors to attract, retain, and promote businesses that enhance the quality of life of the residents of Hackettstown and the surrounding communities.